As summer bears down, triple-digit temperatures in some parts of the country are no longer an anomaly — they’re normal.

 Preventing heatstroke and dehydration

 Spiking temperatures bring an increased risk of heat-related illnesses like dehydration and heatstroke.

-The risk of illness is particularly high for those over 65, according to the Centers for Disease Control and Prevention, which found that 36 percent of heat-related deaths in the U.S. were in that age category.
-As we age, our bodies don't adjust well to sudden changes in temperature, and prescription medications and chronic illnesses can affect a response to heat.
+The risk of illness from hot weather is particularly high for those over 65, according to the Centers for Disease Control and Prevention, which found that 36 percent of heat-related deaths in the U.S. were in that age category.
+As people age, bodies don't adjust as well to sudden changes in temperature, and prescription medications and chronic illnesses can affect a response to heat.

 "Heat can really be threatening to older adults,” says Christine E. Kistler, a physician in the Department of Family Medicine and the Division of Geriatric Medicine at the University of North Carolina School of Medicine.
 “The heat you might have been able to take in your 30s, you're not physiologically able to cope with in your 80s.”